 Strangely, the successes in the final year of the war and the near disaster at the beginning of the war were quickly forgotten by the French high command.
 Instead of further developing tank and aerial, and especially the integration of the two, the French high command believed that modern weaponry would not fundamentally change the military game.
 Infantry, perhaps supported by heavy tanks, would win battles.
 After all, that’s how France defended itself in the first war, so didn’t that prove that defensive infantry deployments sufficed?
 Together with the Maginot line, the string of fortifications on the Franco-German border built between 1930 and 1938, France would be safe forevermore!
 Meanwhile, the Germans were inventing the Blitzkrieg, which we will hear about soon enough.

 The interbellum had not brought more stability to French politics.
 French governments still fell faster than Stuka bombers from the air, and the country was plagued by corruption scandals.
 The total inability of subsequent French governments to change the economic situation of France during the 1930s crisis further reduced the support for democracy among the lower middle class.
 Meanwhile, some members of the upper class were looking towards Italy and Germany for models of government which provided more stability and more protection against socialist ‘rebel-rousers’.
+Right-wing fanatics were egged on by a press owned by members of the elite, and which cared more for sensation and defamation of the political left than about functioning democracy.
 Combined with radical right veteran unions, there were considerable forces lined up against democracy.
+I must say I am surprised by the level of violence in French politics before the war.
+Although not as bad as Germany or Italy, there were multiple assassinations and multiple politicians were beaten up.
 The agitation against the Third Republic reached its temporary climax in February 1934, when a right-wing uprising caused the government to resign and almost led to the overthrow of the Republic.